hth313/ladybug/doc/differences.rst

 Flags
 =====

 Flags are arranged differently.
-The reason for this is the annunciators 0-4 on the HP-41 that we can take advantage of to provide additional feedback compared to the HP-16C.
+The reason for this is the annunciators 0-4 on the HP-41 that can be used to provide additional feedback compared to the HP-16C.
 The arrangement was inspired by making it logical, rather than trying to be compatible with the HP-16C.

 The sign and zero flags are very common on micro processors and gives additional feedback, being shown on the annunciators.
-It also allows for implementing compares in a way more similar to micro processors, rather than keeping with the calculator style compares between X and Y (or X and 0).
+It also allows for implementing compares in a way more similar to micro processors, which is discussed next.

 .. index:: compares